Prune Belly Syndrome in Children

 - Kidney (renal) ultrasound.
 This imaging test uses sound waves and a computer to create images of blood vessels, tissues, and organs.
 The test can show internal organs as they function, and help assess blood flow through vessels.

 - Blood tests.
-These are done to see how well your child's kidneys function.
+These are done to see how well your child's kidneys work.

 How is prune belly syndrome treated in a child?